What Goes Into Starting Your Own Family Dental Practice?

 A business plan

-First and foremost, the fundamental basics of starting up a business, whatever industry you’re working in, begin with a business plan.
+First and foremost, the basics of starting up a business, whatever industry you’re working in, begin with a business plan.
 This should contain everything you need to start and succeed.
-Take it from fellow dental entrepreneurs, that your business plan should not be full of jargon – it should be simple enough to help you succeed.
+Take it from fellow dental entrepreneurs that your business plan should not be full of jargon – it should be simple enough to help you succeed.
 For dentists, here are a few things that should belong in your plan:

 Expertise